John443/Map-Generation/README.md

 ## voronoi.cpp
 Get the skeleton of the contoured map (in developing...)

+## mymodule.py
+Using scikit-image to get skeleton from the threshold map

 ### This program is still in developing.
 Just do it for fun in graphics and data.